 The video game industry is experiencing unprecedented success.
 It’s been estimated that gaming will be worth over $91 billion dollars by 2020.
-It shocked us to learn that jobs for game developers and game designers have shown a strong decline since 2014 with a 65% drop in the number of postings.
+This leads to the question: Are game developers in demand?
+All signs point to yes — but it shocked us to learn that jobs for game developers and game designers have shown a strong decline since 2014 with a 65% drop in the number of postings.

 However, searches for gaming jobs have remained relatively constant since 2014.
-Searches for “game developer” have even grown by 50%.
+Searches for “game developer” have even grown by 50%, which shows there is interest from job seekers.
 Our team examined the job market outlook related to the overall gaming industry and found some interesting patterns to signal strong growth for jobs in gaming.

 Want to know more?
 Check out our 2018 update on gaming industry trends.

 How did video games become such big business?

 Video games have been around since the 1950s when the earliest computer scientists began creating simple games as part of their research.
 Video games remained a hobby of scientists until the 1970s when the first video game arcades opened.
 But video games didn’t go mainstream until the 1980s when technology was developed to move arcade games into the home.
 This ushered in a new era of home console gaming led by companies like Nintendo, Sega and Atari.

 Over the next 30 years the traditional computer and home console gaming market grew as new technology allowed for richer video game experiences.
 Over the past five years, the gaming market has exploded thanks to growth of smartphones, the internet and other tech.
 What was once a hobby relegated to the basements of the world, has developed into a ubiquitous form of entertainment enjoyed by 1.8 billion gamers worldwide.

 Why are there not more video game jobs?